emily0906/emily0906.github.io/README.md

 # Hosting Resume On GitHub Page
-Ever tired of uploading your resume PDF file for each and every job application ?
+Have you ever tired of uploading your resume PDF file for each and every job application ?

 This README will help you solve your problem by giving you a full instruction how to create your own resume-website on GitHub Pages using GitHub Desktop, for free, without having to code.
 Moreover, while showing you simple steps of hosting a resume on GitHub, we will discuss about some fundamental concepts to create a great documentation base on Etter's popular book *Modern Technical Writing*.
 In summary, you will learn
 1. Create a beautiful resume-website